 A backpack and school supplies for a seven-year-old living in poverty gives hope and confidence for a better future

-A Roma boy who has known bereavement and loss is overjoyed at receiving all he needs for a strong start at school6th August 2025
+A Roma boy who has known bereavement and loss is overjoyed at receiving all he needs for a strong start at school

 Samuil is only seven, but he’s already experienced heartbreak most of us can’t imagine.
-He was born to a 15-year-old mother who was unable to cope.
-Because of this he was adopted by his grandparents, Kemal and Nadka until Kemal died suddenly following a heart attack
+Born to a teenage mother who was unable to cope he was adopted by his grandparents, Kemal and Nadka.
+Then, without warning, Kemal died suddenly following a heart attack

-Nadka and Kemal were sheep and cow herders and Samuil grew up on a farm, surrounded by animals.
-However, Nadka couldn’t continue working as a cowherd without her husband, and her lack of education has made it difficult for her to find any other paid work except low-paid, part-time work.
+Samuil grew up on a farm, surrounded by animals, but after Kemal’s death it was impossible for Nadka found it impossible to continue working as a cowherd without her husband.
+Added to this, her lack of education has made it extremely difficult for her to find any other paid work.

 Education is critical for breaking generational poverty.
 Many children in Bulgaria like Samuil drop out of school because their families cannot afford the expense of school books, stationary and clothing.